 While our systematic review has strongly supported our confidence in the veracity of the "factionalism" concept and the consistency of its identification in the Polity records, that review has also enabled us to strengthen the consistency and accuracy of Polity codings and datings and better refine the institutional qualities of democratic authority.
-Such refinements include differentiating between "executive-guided transitions" (EXREC = 5) and broader "whole-of-government" or "whole-of-society" (-88) transitions; distinguishing between "transitional or restricted elections" (EXREC = 7) and "competitive elections" (EXREC = 8) in executive recruitment; utilizing "uninstitutionalized competition" (POLCOMP = 4) and "gradual transition from uninstitutionalized competition" (POLCOMP = 5; e.g., nascent, ad hoc, fluid, or personality-based party organizations); and gauging the degree of coercion utilized in the broader structure of Political Competition dynamics (POLCOMP = 8, 9, or 10).
+Such refinements include differentiating between "executive-guided transitions" (EXREC = 5) and broader "whole-ofgovernment" or "whole-of-society" (-88) transitions; distinguishing between "transitional or restricted elections" (EXREC = 7) and "competitive elections" (EXREC = 8) in executive recruitment; utilizing "uninstitutionalized competition" (POLCOMP = 4) and "gradual transition from uninstitutionalized competition" (POLCOMP = 5; e.g., nascent, ad hoc, fluid, or personality-based party organizations); and gauging the degree of coercion utilized in the broader structure of Political Competition dynamics (POLCOMP = 8, 9, or 10).
 The intent of this effort is to enable effective use of concept and component variables in analyses and to increase the data series' analytic capacity for examining regime changes and, especially, democratization and consolidation.
 The refined data series and the Polity Change Log documentation will be issued as Polity V once the systematic review is completed.
+NOTE: the completion of the Polity V review process has been seriously delayed due to the prolonged inaccessibility of Keesings Online beginning in 2014.
+The Keesings Record of World Events only became available once again in early 2019; we expect the Polity V review process to restart later this year (2019).